alikureishy/SDC-advanced-lane-lines/README.md

 * Merge the clustered detections into single bounding boxes using various types of merging algorithms
 * Output the resultant bounding boxes around detected cars as they progress across the road on the screen

+The utility as it stands now, is built around a Chain of Responsibility design pattern wherein execution proceeds through a nested sequence of 'handlers', first in one direction, and then in the reverse direction (unwind).
+Each of the features above is supported by a collection of such handlers that will be discussed in further detail later in this document.

 I've tried to make the utility extensible and configurable.
-All configuration settings involving locations of points on images have been expressed as a fraction of the 2 dimenions.
+All configuration settings involving locations of points on images have been expressed as a fraction of the 2 (X and Y) dimenions.
 So, for such configurations, no changes are necessary when changing the input video frame size.
 A significant amount of time was spent building a 'framework' which could support the needs of the project, and to allow for such configurability.
-In as much as the parameters for this project were known to me, the implementation does a reasonably good job.
-However, a _lot_ still remains to be cleaned up and refactored.
+In as much as the parameters for this project were known to me, the implementation does a reasonably good job of providing for such configuragbility and further extensibility.
+However, a _lot_ still remains to be commented, cleaned up and refactored.
 Please bear this in mind during any inspection of the code base.

 ### Installation